Beer Line Cleaning

 Cleveland Beer Line Cleaning procedures include:

-- Pressurized soak and recirculation with food-grade caustic or acid cleaning solution*
+- Pressurized soak and recirculation with food-grade hydroxide or acid cleaning solution*

 - Clean-water rinse to remove residue

 - Removal, hand-cleaning and sanitation of couplers

 - Disassembly, hand-cleaning and sanitation of faucets and shanks

 - EPA bacterial analysis to ensure proper sanitation

 Proper beer line cleaning will result in optimal tap system performance, which preserves the intended quality of draught beer.